New Frontiers Entrepreneur Development Programme – Phase 2 commences December 2016.

 Shared office accommodation in the Arclabs Research & Innovation Centre located at Waterford Institute of Technology or at the Enterprise & Research Incubation Centre located at the Institute of Technology Carlow

 Access to training and consultancy services of partner organisations

 Introduction to networks of mentors, venture capitalists and other support agencies

 Personal mentoring relevant to grow the enterprise or product development under the programme mentoring scheme delivered by experts in the field of business management and development

 Eligible to apply for Enterprise Ireland Support funding up to a maximum of €15,000 for participants who proceed to proceed Phase 2 of the programme (conditions apply)

-The next Phase 1 programme of New Frontiers will commence in September 2016 at Waterford Institute of Technology, and will be delivered on one evening per week over an eight week period,
+The next Phase 2 programme of New Frontiers will commence in December 2016 at Waterford Institute of Technology over a 6 month period.
+Phase 1 will commence in September 2017 and will be delivered one evening per week over an eight week period.

 Mr. Eugene Crehan, MBA BA PG Dip FIITD NCGE Fellow (Entrepreneurship Education)

 Director of Programmes - Centre for Enterprise Development & Regional Economy

 Arc Labs Research & Innovation Centre, West Campus, Carriganore, WATERFORD